 (4) In this section —

-“acquire” includes taking on lease or licence or in any other manner in which an interest in property may be acquired;
+acquire includes taking on lease or licence or in any other manner in which an interest in property may be acquired;

-“dispose” includes dispose by way of lease, licence or bailment or in any other manner in which an interest in property may be disposed of.
+dispose includes dispose by way of lease, licence or bailment or in any other manner in which an interest in property may be disposed of.

 (5) For the purposes of the State Trading Concerns Act 1916, the activities of the Minister under this Act are to be taken to have been expressly authorised by Parliament.